- What are solar panels, and how do they work?

 How much power do solar panels produce in the UK?

-The average 350-watt (W) solar panel produces 2,645 kilowatt hours (kWh) per year in the UK, on average.
+The solar panel power output of an average 350-watt (W) solar panel is approximately 265 kilowatt-hours (kWh) per year in the UK.

 Where do you want to install solar panels?